 You often find the cities where those heroes were purported to have died or cold centers.
 Sometimes there are hints in the text about what the cult was like.
-If you skim through to find out what happens next to discourse, you will miss these key details.
+You will miss these key details if you skim through to find out what happens next to the discourse.
 If you’re going to a text to try and prove a particular theory you have, you’ll often read this into the text.

 - So, do your best to approach as neutral a point of view as possible.

-- When you first start your reading, take notes and give yourself time to digest the information.
+- When you first start reading, take notes and give yourself time to digest the information.

 4. Examine the context and characters

 Inwood lays out is to conduct separate analyses of the various aspects of the text, first in its context and then in the context of other works of its kind.
 In that era, she gives the example of a particular action taken in a particular tragedy.